5punk/react-slack-chat/README.md

 Below are a list of props the `<ReactSlackChat />` component accepts

 - `botname`: [UNIQUE][required] The name of the user / bot.
 Can be Visitor ID / Email ID / CorpID / IP address etc.
-- `apiToken`: [REQUIRED] The [BASE64 ENCODED](https://www.base64encode.org/) API Token for the bot you created for your team.
+- `apiToken`: [REQUIRED][String] The [BASE64 ENCODED](https://www.base64encode.org/) API Token for the bot you created for your team.
 You can create one [here](https://my.slack.com/services/new/bot).
-- `channels`: [REQUIRED] At least one slack channel object needs to be passed for the first channel view.
+- `channels`: [REQUIRED][Array] At least one slack channel object needs to be passed for the first channel view.
 Refer example above.
-- `userImage`: [REQUIRED] An image URL for the user / bot (Does not need to be unique).
+- `userImage`: [REQUIRED][String] An image URL for the user / bot (Does not need to be unique).
-- `helpText`: [OPTIONAL] The Help Text visible on the minimized view of the chat Widget.
+- `helpText`: [OPTIONAL][String] The Help Text visible on the minimized view of the chat Widget.
-- `themeColor`: [OPTIONAL] A Hex Color value accent you want the widget to be themed with, stylish stuff.
+- `themeColor`: [OPTIONAL][String] A Hex Color value accent you want the widget to be themed with, stylish stuff.
-- `hooks`: [OPTIONAL] Custom Action Hooks, let's administrators execute commands.
-In the format `$=>@botName:HOOK_ID`.
+- `hooks`: [OPTIONAL][Array] Custom Action Hooks, let's administrators execute commands.
+Executed in Slack with the format `$=>@botName:HOOK_ID`.
 Example: `$=>@5punk:getCurrentPath`
 - `debugMode`: [OPTIONAL] Pass a boolean (`true`/`false`) flag to start debug logs.
-- `defaultChannel`: [OPTIONAL] Channel name to bypass the channel list and go directly to a specific channel.
+- `defaultChannel`: [OPTIONAL][String] Channel name to bypass the channel list and go directly to a specific channel.
-- `defaultMessage`: [OPTIONAL] Prepend a default message to the beginning of the message list, such as an automatic greeting when a user first joins the channel.
+- `defaultMessage`: [OPTIONAL][String] Prepend a default message to the beginning of the message list, such as an automatic greeting when a user first joins the channel.
-- `singleUserMode`: [OPTIONAL] Pass a boolean to filter messages so the user only sees his/her messages and replies directed at the user in threads on the Slack side.
+- `singleUserMode`: [OPTIONAL][Boolean] Pass a boolean to filter messages so the user only sees his/her messages and replies directed at the user in threads on the Slack side.
-- `closeChatButton`: [OPTIONAL] Pass a boolean to add an "x" close button in the corner of the chat window instead of going back to channel list and minimizing.
+- `closeChatButton`: [OPTIONAL][Boolean] Pass a boolean to add an "x" close button in the corner of the chat window instead of going back to channel list and minimizing.

 ## Default System Hooks

-> All hooks can **ONLY be executed by Administrators**.
+> All hooks can **ONLY be executed by Administrators** only if the site customer / visitor has the chat window open.
 Admins are usually the **team members** that belong to the Slack Team (Backend).

 > All responses of hooks, are **only visible** to the backend Administrators (Visible to the members in the Slack App).

+ReactSlackChat ships in two flavors.
+The lite version (default import) ships with **NO** default system hooks.

-ReactSlackChat gives you a few hooks ready to use out of the box.
+The package imported from the path `react-slack-chat/dist/react-slack-chat-with-default-hooks` gives you a few hooks ready to use out of the box.

 An Admin can call any hook with the following command via the Slack App Backend

 `$=>@botName:HOOK_ID`